Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> "LAS Points" refers the classification of the LIDAR data: these classifications can include all elevations (including building and treetops), only ground elevations, non-ground elevations, or the first return points.
 For "Data", Notice that there are numerous different options for analyses here: information on concepts or objects such as power lines, buildings, statistics, area and volume, outliers, surface derivatives, and visibility can be created here.    </p> <br>

 <p> To create a hillshade, this LIDAR data will first need to be transformed into raster data.
 Ensure that the "LAS Points" setting is set to "All Points" so that it captures buildings and treetops.
-Search for the LAS Dataset to Raster tool in the geoprocessing toolbox.
+Search for and select the "LAS Dataset to Raster" tool in the geoprocessing toolbox.
 This tool has several important parameters that require a comprehensive explanation, so take time to look over them.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/naE0k8d.jpeg" alt="Creating a raster" style="width:100%;max-width:625px">